mParticle/docs/src/pages/integrations/monetate/event/index.md

 title: Event
 ---

-[Monetate](https://www.monetate.com) provides the most flexible and complete solutions for optimizing and personalizing your customersí experience - from the simplest use cases to the most complex strategies.
+[Monetate](https://www.monetate.com) provides the most flexible and complete solutions for optimizing and personalizing your customers experience - from the simplest use cases to the most complex strategies.

-The Monetate integration supports the iOS and Android platform.

-## Supported Features

-* Event Forwarding

-## Prerequisites
+## Enable the Integration

-To set up the Monetate integration, you will need your Monetate-issued API Key.
+1. Obtain your API Key from your Monetate Account Manager.
+There is a separate API Key for each Monetate account.
+2. Use the above credentials to configure The Filter's Event Integration via mParticle's integrations directory.

-## Supported User Identities
+## Supported Platforms

-mParticle will forward the following IDs to Monetate:
+Monetate will receive events forwarded from the following input sources:

+* iOS
+* Android

+## Supported Identities

+### User Identities
+* Customer ID

+## Device Identities

+* Apple Advertising ID (IDFA)
 * Google Advertising ID (GAID)
-* Apple Advertising ID (IDFA)
-* Customer ID

 ## Data Processing Notes